Gollum225/monarch/README.md

 ---

-#Configure
+# Configure
-• The set of applied rules can be changed or motified in src/main/java/controller/RuleCollection.
+• The set of applied rules can be changed or modified in src/main/java/controller/RuleCollection.
 Either create a new set and place it in line 28 or modify the setStandardRuleSet() method.
-• A set of hig-quality repositories for debugging is in src/main/java/controller/RepoListManager.getTestRepos() and can be changed in line 148-149.
+• A set of high-quality repositories for debugging is in src/main/java/controller/RepoListManager.getTestRepos() and can be changed in line 148-149.